Police: Phoenix killings of psychiatrist, 2 women linked

 Scottsdale police Sgt.
 Ben Hoster says the killings Friday of 48-year-old Veleria Sharp and 49-year-old Laura Anderson are connected to the shooting death a day earlier of Dr. Steven Pitt.

-The women and Pitt were killed outside their Scottsdale offices.
+The women and Pitt were shot either inside or around their Scottsdale-area offices.

-Hoster said a fatal shooting occurred Saturday morning at an office also in Scottsdale appears to be connected.
-He didn't identify that victim and didn't immediately respond to an inquiry for further information.
+Hoster said investigators were seeing if a fatal shooting Saturday morning at an office in Scottsdale was connected as well.
+He didn't identify that victim or release further information.

 The 59-year-old Pitt assisted in the investigations into the 1996 death of JonBenet Ramsey in Colorado and a string of killings in Phoenix in 2006.